Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Each of these types of income is treated according to specific legal provisions and contributes to the determination of total income, which ultimately forms the basis for the calculation of taxable income and thus income tax.

-Income from agriculture and forestry This includes income from the cultivation of land used for the cultivation of plants or animal husbandry, as well as from the use of natural resources.
-This also includes income from forestry and viticulture.
+Income from agriculture and forestry This includes income from the cultivation of land used for growing crops or raising livestock, as well as from the use of natural resources.
+It also includes income from forestry and viticulture.

-Income from business operations This includes income from any self-employed, sustainable activity with the intention of making a profit that constitutes participation in general economic transactions.
+Income from commercial operations This includes income from any independent, sustainable activity with the intention of making a profit that constitutes participation in general economic transactions.
 This also includes commercial sole proprietorships and shares in partnerships.

-Income from self-employment This category includes income from freelance work, such as that earned by doctors, lawyers, engineers, architects, journalists or artists.
-A distinction is made here between freelance work and other self-employed work.
+Income from self-employment This category includes income from freelance work, such as that earned by doctors, lawyers, engineers, architects, journalists, or artists.
+A distinction is made here between freelance work and other self-employment.

-Income from employment This includes salaries, wages, bonuses, royalties and other emoluments and benefits paid for dependent employment.
+Income from employment This includes salaries, wages, bonuses, royalties, and other remuneration and benefits paid for dependent employment.
 Pensions and annuities from previous employment also fall into this category.

-Income from capital assets This includes interest from savings investments, dividends from shareholdings, income from investment funds and similar investment income.
+Income from capital assets This includes interest from savings accounts, dividends from shareholdings, income from investment funds, and similar capital gains.
 Since 2009, this income has been subject to withholding tax in Germany.

-Other income Other income includes, for example, pensions, income from maintenance payments, speculative gains (from private sales transactions that fall outside the speculation period) and certain benefits such as severance payments for the loss of employment.
+Other income Other income includes, for example, pensions, income from maintenance payments, speculative gains (from private sales transactions that fall outside the speculation period), and certain benefits such as severance payments for job loss.

 How is taxable income calculated?